felixSchober/VSCode-PowerAppsPortal-Extension/README.md

 You can refresh the remote changes.
 This will download all files.
 If there are changes, they will appear in the source control pane.

 ![Refresh](https://github.com/felixSchober/VSCode-PowerAppsPortal-Extension/raw/master/readme/04_feature.gif)

+#### Periodic fetching

+By default, the extension will fetch incremental changes made in Dynamics every two minutes.
+You can change this behavior.
+Open `.vscode/settings.json` and add the following setting: `"powerappsPortals.runPeriodicFetches": false`

 ### Discard local changes